Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Methods

 Eq.~\ref{eq:MDLobj} scores a partition $\bm{b}$ of the nodes in $V_1$ according to how well it compresses the information in $G$ by exploiting structural regularities in the edges incident on each community in $\bm{b}$.
 If each community $r=1,...,B$ has very homogeneous target nodes $j$ in the second node set $V_2$---i.e., nodes in group $r$ allocate most of their interactions to a specific small subset of nodes in $V_2$---then the description length will decrease.
 On the other hand, if the communities do not capture regularities in the connections---i.e. the connectivity patterns among nodes in group $r$ are highly diverse---the description length will increase.
 While it is often hard to capture such regularities with few groups $B$, the MDL objective penalizes us for having too many groups since it is more complex to describe the corresponding partitions $\bm{b}$.
 Thus, under the objective in Eq.~\ref{eq:MDLobj}, partitions $\bm{b}$ should be made more complex---i.e. contain more groups $B$---only as long as these additional groups capture enough additional structural regularity among the nodes in $V_1$ to justify the increased complexity of $\bm{b}$ from an information theoretic point of view. \textbf{The end result is that minimizing Eq.~\ref{eq:MDLobj} returns a partition $\bm{b}$ that parsimoniously groups the nodes in $V_1$ into clusters that share statistically significant similarity in their interaction patterns with nodes in $V_2$.} No user input is needed to determine the number or composition of the node clusters obtained by this mesoscale analysis, allowing the clusters to naturally adapt to the structural variability in the data.

 To optimize Eq.~\ref{eq:MDLobj} HINA employs an efficient agglomerative greedy merging scheme in which all nodes start off in their own cluster, and we iteratively merge the clusters of nodes that provide the greatest reduction in the description length (or, smallest increase, if no merge decreases $\mathcal{L}$).
 We store the description length at all values of $B$ until the algorithm terminates at $B=1$, then check these past solutions to find the optimal value of $B$ and its corresponding partition $\bm{b}$.
-Such greedy approximate optimization schemes have been shown to have good performance relative to exact enumeration for previous MDL applications in the network context \cite{kirkley2022spatial,kirkley2024inference,kirkley2025fast}.
+Such greedy approximate optimization schemes have been shown to have good performance relative to exact enumeration for previous MDL applications in the network context \citep{kirkley2024inference,kirkley2025fast}.
+It is worth noting that benchmarking against ground truth labels is not a good way to validate unsupervised clustering methods in this context, because empirical metadata need not align with network structure \cite{peel2017ground} and synthetic benchmarks can be trivially optimized by their own generative models \cite{peixoto2023implicit}.
+Instead, we establish construct validity by arguing that our method captures the intended similarity in Eq 3.2.3.

+After minimizing the description length, we can extract a \emph{compression ratio} telling us how well the clusters reduce the description length of the HIN beyond a trivial partition (i.e. when all nodes are in the same cluster).
+This allows us to assess the extent to which clustering is capturing the regularities in the data, beyond those captured by simple interaction frequency.
+We define the compression ratio here as

+where $\bm{b}_{\text{MDL}}=\argmin_{\bm{b}}\{\mathcal{L}(G,\bm{b})\}$ is the minimum description length solution for the node partition (as approximated by the proposed merging algorithm), and $\bm{b}_0$ is the trivial partition in which all nodes belong to the same cluster. $\eta$ is bounded to $[0,1]$.
+Note that $\eta$ tends to take on a larger range of values for larger networks, such that values $\eta \approx 0$ may only be possible for networks with at least $1000-10000$ nodes \citep{morel2024bayesian}.
+More modest values of $\eta\approx 0.9$ indicate a high level of compression in small datasets of $10-100$ nodes.